 In her own words, "I enjoy creating content that utilizes animation to explore real world environments, aesthetics, and characters".
 This couldn't be more true.
 It's also true about the hand sanitizer.
-Haley's independent spirit and work ethic proved invaluable in the production of both "Bouncer" and "beat", and she also contributed to the story of "Mate".
+Haley's independent spirit and work ethic proved invaluable in the production of both "Bouncer" and "beat", and she also made idea and story contributions to "Mate".

 Swissbeatbox.com is the world's largest beatbox platform.
 They kindly allowed access to archived beatbox battles for the audio tracks on "beat".
 Audio was edited and rearranged from artists Markooz and SIDFX.